Administrative divisions of Nova Scotia

 The Canadian province of Nova Scotia is divided into 49 municipalities, of which there are three types: regional (4), town (25), and county or district municipality (20).

 A municipality's purposes is to provide services such as drinking water, planning, recreation, and fire protection.

 Demographics have been a catalyst of change, with population growth occurring only in Halifax and Hants, and the viability of depopulated areas threatened.
 Since 1995 about 15 municipalities have been dissolved and their territory merged with larger municipalities.

 The Constitution of Canada gives provinces exclusive jurisdiction over municipalities and in Nova Scotia these are defined by the Municipal Government Act.

 Areas outside of standard municipal jurisdiction include Canadian Armed Forces military bases, Indian reserves, national parks, provincial parks, and national wildlife areas.

 Regional municipalities

 Governed by an elected council, one councillor being elected for each district, and an at-large mayor.
 There are four: Cape Breton, Halifax, Queens, and West Hants.
 Regional municipalities are incorporated via the merger of existing municipalities.
-In 1992 the provincial government decided to reduce the number of munipalities in the province and forced amalgamations.
+In 1992 the provincial government decided to reduce the number of municipalities in the province and forced amalgamations.